dafny-lang/libraries/src/dafny/DafnyCore.md

 - obtain a release zip file from [the library github release page](https://github.com/dafny-lang/libraries/releases) and unzip it in a folder of your choice, or
 - clone the library repository (`git clone https://github.com/dafny-lang/libraries.git`) to a location of your choice

-In either case, the relevant directory to point the `--library` option to is named `dafny`, either at the top of the zip file or at `libraries/src/dafny` in the clone.
+In either case, the relevant directory to point the `--library` option to is named `dafny`, either at the top of the zip file or at `libraries/src/dafny` in the clone, or to the `DafnyCore.dfy` file in that directory.

 Some functionality is implemented using native target language capabilities (e.g. FileIO).
 In these cases, a compiled program must also includ the relevant target language files that are included in this Dafny Core distribution.

 The procedure for using library code directly with VSCode is not yet settled.
-For now make a copy of the library in your system and  'include' the `DafnyCore.md` file.
+For now make a copy of the library in your system and  'include' the `DafnyCore.dfy` file.